Service Terms and Conditions

 You may opt out of EBCE electric generation service at any time by calling 1-833-699-EBCE (1-833-699-3223) or by completing the opt-out form at ebce.org/optout.
 You will need your PG&E account information to begin the opt-out process.

 There is no fee to opt out before enrollment or in the first 60 days of receiving EBCE service.
 If you opt out 60 or more days after EBCE service begins, or if you are an Early Adopter, you will be charged a one-time termination fee of $5 per residential account or $25 per commercial account.
-This fee will be waived for customers that opt out prior to June 1, 2019.
-You will also be subject to PG&E’s terms and conditions of service, which will prohibit you from returning to EBCE for a full year after your opt-out date.
+If you are a net energy metered customer that is enrolled in 2019, your opt out fee will be waived until June 2020.
+All customers will also be subject to PG&E’s terms and conditions of service, which will prohibit you from returning to EBCE for a full year after your opt-out date.

 If returning to PG&E generation service after receiving EBCE service for more than 60 days, or after enrolling as an Early Adopter, PG&E requires that you choose one of the following options: